 He has published two novels, La cuarta muerte (Espasa, 2012) and La vida desatenta (DeBolsillo, 2014).

-El final del hombre is the first in a detective series featuring lead character Carlos Luna, a police officer who becomes Sofía Luna after a sex-change operation.
+El final del hombre (The End of Men) is the first in a detective series featuring lead character Carlos Luna, a police officer who becomes Sofía Luna after a sex-change operation.
+The book has been published by Alfaguara Negra in September 2017.

 El final del hombre is a classic-style detective novel combining a crime investigation with reflection on the changing pattern of relations between men and women in today’s society.
 For years, women have been competing in traditional male domains.
 The role allocation of old in the matter of jobs, money, sex, children or relationships is rapidly changing, but there are still many asymmetries and injustices.
 It is as if the legions of women who are powerfully making their mark are watched by a tribe of men in a perplexed dreamlike daze, men who enjoy senior positions in business, politics, law and elsewhere and who still do not really accept that the era of gender equality has arrived.